Laboratoire-de-Chemoinformatique/SynTool/docs/reaction_standardization.rst

 Configuration
 ---------------------------
-Reaction data standardization can be adjusted with the bellow configuration file (these default parameters are recommended).
+Reaction data standardization can be adjusted with the bellow configuration yaml file (these default parameters are recommended).

 .. code-block:: yaml